Hit the Road with "The RVers"

 RV owners, by no coincidence, are also Rad Power Bikes owners.
 Ebikes make the perfect passenger in any home on wheels.
 Where pedal bikes and motorcycles have historically been the go-to for when you get there, now, when you're at a campground and want to venture out further than you feel comfortable doing on your own power, you can just unfold your RadMini and go -- getting the best of both worlds.

-For full-time RVer Anthony Nalli -- executive producer, host, and self-proclaimed head bottle washer of the soon-to-debut PBS show "The RVers" -- the experience of taking the plunge into RVing full-time was so incredibly positive that he wanted to share it with the world.
+For full-time RVer Anthony Nalli -- executive producer, host, and self-proclaimed head bottle washer of the "The RVers" -- the experience of taking the plunge into RVing full-time was so incredibly positive that he wanted to share it with the world.

 ...
-A lot like when he became a pilot and created the show "The Aviators," (going into its eighth season on PBS), "Except that it's a lot easier to walk into an RV dealership and drive out than it is to walk into an airplane facility and say, 'OK, I want that one.
-Training is expensive and time consuming.
+A lot like when he became a pilot and created the show "The Aviators," (which has racked up seven seasons on PBS), "Except that it's a lot easier to walk into an RV dealership and drive out than it is to walk into an airplane facility and say, 'OK, I want that one.
+Training is expensive and time-consuming.
 Aviation has been on the decline for decades because it's so prohibitive to get into," he said.

-We chatted with the Toronto-based Nalli this week to find out about common barriers to entry in the RV world, his new show, and the dreaded black tanks.
+We chatted with the Toronto-based Nalli to find out about common barriers to entry in the RV world, his ongoing show, and the dreaded black tanks.

 "When I was a kid," Nalli said, "there was a show on Saturday mornings called 'Ark II.'"
 It was a single-season, post-apocalyptic kid's show featuring scientists and a talking chimpanzee who tooled around in a mobile science lab – 'the ark.'"